Teichlab/rbcde/README.md

 ## Usage and Documentation

-RBCDE can slot into a scanpy workflow and accept an object with `log(CPM/100 + 1)` data stored as a layer or `.raw`, and the desired clustering/grouping vector as an `.obs` column:
+RBCDE can slot into a scanpy workflow and accept an object with per cell normalised data stored as a layer or `.raw`, and the desired clustering/grouping vector as an `.obs` column:

 	import rbcde
 	rbcde.RBC(adata)